singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 15  }
 ```

 Although this works. it's not very efficient.
 On each node. we recurse through its entire subtree.
 This means that getHeight is called repeatedly on the same nodes.
-The algorithm isO(N  log N) since each node is "touched" once per node above it.
+The algorithm is O(N log N) since each node is "touched" once per node above it.

 We need to cut out some of the calls to getHeight.